Expert Advice: How to Prune a Palm Tree (with Pictures)

 You will need:

-• Heavy duty gloves to protect you hand from the sharp teeth, and insects.
+• Heavy-duty gloves to protect your hand from sharp teeth, and insects.

 • Goggles to protect your eyes from all the dust flying into your face.

-• Face mask to protect yourself from dust and all kind of debris trapped inside of the old leaf bases.
+• Face mask to protect yourself from dust and all kinds of debris trapped inside of the old leaf bases.

 • Baseball hat or any other kind of hat to protect your head from falling debris.